 "I am okay."

 "What was that about?"

-“Nostalgia?
+"Nostalgia?
 Impulse?
 Sentiment?
-When I was in Sydney, there was a friend - Elvia, who was close to me.
+When I was in Sydney, a friend, Elvia, was close to me.
 She was a dear little thing, a tiny blonde angel.
-She’s a healer, but she’s gone off to England to study abroad.”
+She's a healer, but she's gone off to England to study abroad."
 Gwen sighed and met Mayuree's amber eyes.
-"You remind me a little, of Elvia I mean.
+"You reminded me a little of Elvia.
 I didn't hurt you, did I?"

-“No, no.” Mayuree’s complexion resembled a cooked lobster as she waved her hand.
-“I am still in one piece.”
+"No, no." Mayuree's complexion resembled a cooked lobster.
+"I am still in one piece."

-“Great, I am glad to hear it!”
-Gwen chuckled, then felt the call of the void.
-“God, I am famished.”
+"Great, I am glad to hear it!"
+Gwen chuckled, then felt the call of the Void.
+"Are you hungry?
+I am famished."

 "Coming up then?
 Ah-lei can make us something.
 Anything you like."

 Well, not for you, Gwen thought sardonically, unable to help herself.
 Still, there was no point wasting Mayuree's generosity; it wasn't as though Ah-lei would be freed from the labour of making lunch for her young Mistress if she didn't attend.